Museums, Zoos and Parks

 Recent Developments

-- Employment by museums, zoos, and parks increased 1.5% in October 2024 compared to a year ago, according to the US Bureau of Labor Statistics.
-Average wages for nonsupervisory employees at museums, zoos, and parks rose 5.4% in September 2024 year over year, reaching $24.01 per hour.
-Total revenue for museums, historical sites, and similar institutions grew year over year for the second consecutive quarter in 2024, reaching $6.4 billion in Q2 2024, according to the US Census Bureau.
-Revenue was up 2.2% year over year in Q2 and up 5.2% from the previous quarter.
-Consumer spending has also improved, rising 2.9% in August 2024 compared to a year ago and up 0.1% from the previous month, according to the Bureau of Economic Analysis.
+- Total revenue for museums, historical sites, and similar institutions grew year over year for the third consecutive quarter in 2024, reaching $6.6 billion in Q3 2024, according to the US Census Bureau.
+Revenue was up 10.6% year over year in Q3 2024 and up 3.8% from the previous quarter.
+Employment by museums, zoos, and parks increased 4.1% in December 2024 compared to a year ago, according to the US Bureau of Labor Statistics.
+Average wages for nonsupervisory employees at museums, zoos, and parks rose 3.2% in November 2024 year over year, reaching $24.28 per hour.
+Consumer spending has also improved, rising 2.9% in November 2024 compared to a year ago and up 0.3% from the previous month, according to the Bureau of Economic Analysis.

 - A 2024 survey from the American Alliance of Museums (AAM) found that only half (51%) of museums have recovered to 100% or more of their pre-pandemic attendance levels or financial health.
 This is an improvement from 2023, when only a third of museums reported reaching pre-pandemic attendance levels.
 While charitable donations increased in 2024, a sustainability challenge remains with 61% of museums reporting the number of individual donors has stayed the same or decreased in the past five years.
 Predicting the significant disruptions to next year, nearly half of respondents expect shifts in philanthropy (48%) and financial/market instability (46%) followed by a reduction or elimination of government funding (33%).
 Four hundred museum directors responded to the survey conducted by Wilkening Consulting.
 According to AAM CEO and President Marilyn Jackson, “While museums strive to fill important gaps in their communities, they face significant challenges.
 The findings of this year’s report paint a clear picture that the museum field is still on the path to recovery from the impacts of the pandemic and will continue to be vulnerable to significant disruptions.”